 Training of call center agents in the financial and insurance industries is usually more extensive and involves learning about government regulations.
-In some states, jobs that involve selling or providing information about specific products—for example, financial instruments and insurance polices—may require a license.
+In some states, jobs that involve selling or providing information about specific products, for example, financial instruments and insurance policies, may require a license.

 Call Center Agent Skills & Competencies

-Successful call center agents need to have the following skills to be able to perform their job successfully:
+Successful call center agents need to have the following skills to perform their job successfully:

-- Active listening: To solve customers' problems, it is essential that call center agents understand what they are.
-That can only happen by carefully listening to what the customers are saying.
+- Active listening: To solve customer problems, it is essential that call center agents understand the problem.
+That can only happen by carefully listening to what customers say.

-- Verbal communication: The ability to accurately communicate information to others will help call center agents avoid misunderstandings.
+- Verbal communication: The ability to accurately communicate information to others helps call center agents avoid misunderstandings.

-- Critical thinking and problem solving: When working with a client, call center agents must be able to identify a problem and potential solutions.
-Then they have to decide which solution is best and implement it.
+- Critical thinking and problem solving: When working with a client, call center agents must identify the problem and suggest potential solutions.
+Then they decide which solution is best and implement it.

-- Interpersonal skills: They must understand the needs and motivations of clients and be able to negotiate with them and persuade them.
+- Interpersonal skills: They must understand the needs and motivations of clients, negotiate with them, and persuade them.

-- Tenacity: Call center agents who are trying to sell something must be able to keep the person they've called on the phone as long as possible to get their sales pitch across.
+- Tenacity: Call center agents who sell a product must keep the person they called on the phone as long as possible to get their sales pitch across.

-- Resiliency and patience: They must be able to quickly shrug off rejection if they're making sales calls and patiently deal with people who are angry if they're answering calls from customers with complaints.
+- Resiliency and patience: They must quickly shrug off rejection when making sales calls and patiently deal with people who are angry when answering calls from customers with complaints.

 The BLS predicts the number of customer service rep jobs will grow at a 5% pace from 2016 to 2026.
 That's as fast as the average job.

-A call center can be crowded and noisy, so agents must be able to tune out the sounds made by other people speaking around them.
-They must not mind spending a lot of their time on the telephone or interacting with customers via email or online chat.
+A call center can be crowded and noisy, so agents must be able to tune out the sounds made by the other people speaking around them.
+They must not mind spending a lot of their time on the telephone or interacting with customers using email or online chat.

 Call center agent jobs may be full-time or part-time.
-Agents typically have to work at least some hours in the evenings and nights and on weekends and holidays.
+Agents typically work at least some hours in the evenings and nights and on weekends and holidays.